Been convicted of drink driving? Here’s how you can find affordable car insurance to get you back on the road.

-You can still get insurance if you've been convicted of drink driving, it's just a hell of a lot harder to get covered.
+You can still get insurance if you've been convicted of drink driving, it's just a bit harder to get covered.
 Here are some quick tips that may increase your chances of finding an insurer that will cover you:

-- Some insurers, such as Youi, will generally cover you if you have a drink driving conviction, provided you don't have any other convictions related to fraud, theft, and dishonesty.
+- Some insurers will generally cover you if you have a drink driving conviction, provided you don't have any other convictions related to fraud, theft, and dishonesty.

 - It's a good idea to steer clear of any of the notoriously cheaper insurers.
 They tend to keep their premiums down by avoiding covering high-risk drivers.

 - Consider undertaking a safe driving course or installing an interlock system - insurers look upon efforts like these favourably.

 - Your premiums will probably be higher than usual.

 Want quotes for a drink driving conviction?
 It's possible!

 Can I get car insurance if I'm a convicted drink driver?

 Many insurers will cover you if you have only a single DUI on your record.
 With a little digging around, even those with multiple suspensions will be able to find someone to cover them.

 Insurers will ask you about your history when you apply for a quote - usually asking you to report only those offences that have occurred within a certain time frame (anywhere from 2-5 years).